Kong/docs.konghq.com/README.md

 4. Commit and push release branch to GitHub.

-### Generating the PDK, Admin API, CLI and Configuration Documentation
+### Generating the PDK, Admin API, CLI, and Configuration Documentation

 The PDK docs, Admin API docs, `cli.md` and `configuration.md` for each release are generated from the Kong source code.